Terreii/hoodie-plugin-store-crypto/docs/api.md

 --------|-------|--------------------------|----------
 `idsOrDocs` | Array | Array of `id` (String) or `doc` (Object) items  | Yes

-Resolves with array of `properties` unencrypted.
-Works on encrypted and unencrypted documents.
+Resolves with array of decrypted `properties`.
+Works on encrypted and not encrypted documents.

 ```JSON
 [